Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 The sapwood of pecan — sometimes also called hickory — is pale brown, while the heartwood is reddish-brown in color.
 The species has a straight, sometimes irregular grain and is coarse in texture.

 Pecan is susceptible to frost and decay.
 The wood remains smooth under friction and is reported to have no odor.
 Pecan dries quickly and easily but does shrink somewhat in the process.

 Janka Hardness: 1820

 Pecan can cause moderate to severe dulling on cutting surfaces, creating some difficulty to saw properly.
-Pecan does not respond well to nailing although gluing is satisfactory.
-Screws seam to be a better option in this species.
-This species requires some care to obtain a smooth finish and stains well.
+Pecan does not respond well to nailing, although gluing is satisfactory.
+Screws seem to be a better option for this species.
+Pecan requires some care to obtain a smooth finish and stains well.

-Pecan's uses include flooring, furniture, sub-flooring, fuelwood, and veneer.
+Pecan’s uses include furniture, sub-flooring, fuelwood, and veneer.